By Lynton March 2026 12 Min Read Market Analysis

 An AI agent that does the work of the people paying for SaaS seats

-Wall Street didn't panic over one product.
-It panicked over what the product implied: seat compression.
-If an AI agent handles work that took three employees, you need fewer licenses.
+Wall Street reacted to the immediate implication: seat compression.
+If an agent handles work that used to require three employees, you need fewer licenses.

-And the entire SaaS business model — every dollar of per-seat recurring revenue — rests on one assumption: that human headcount drives software consumption.
-That assumption just cracked.
+The entire SaaS business model relies on per-seat recurring revenue, assuming human headcount drives software consumption.
+That assumption is dead.

 "As AI automates work previously requiring multiple employees, vendors are moving away from per-user charges toward models based on tokens consumed, workflows executed, or transactions processed." — PYMNTS